robwschlegel/MHWapp/README.md

   * /MHW_daily_functions.R - This script houses the functions used by MHW_daily.R.
   * /MHW_daily_test.R - This script houses code used to poke and prod at the MHW_daily.R and MHW_daily_functions.R scripts.
   * /MHW_annual_summary.R - This script contains code used to calculate annual summaries for MHWs.
 The figures created in this script are saved in /figures/ and the data files are saved in /data/annual_summary/.
+  * /MHW_database.R - This script establishes the database used by the MHW Tracker.
+It is only meant to be run once.
   * /LICENSE.md - The MIT License for the MHW Tracker open source software.
 This applies to all files found within this GitHub repository.
   * /README.md - That's this file, the one you are reading now.
   * /data/ - This folder contains data files and scripts used in addition to the primary purpose of the Tracker.